aviad12g/arc-agi-solver/optimization_plan.md

     Available DSL Operations:
     {self.list_dsl_operations()}

-    Generate a sequence of 1-4 DSL operations that transforms each input to its corresponding output.
+    Generate a sequence of up to 4 DSL operations that transforms each input to its corresponding output.
     Format as JSON: {{"operations": [...]}}
     """